adityadhakane8427/final-project/CONTRIBUTING.md

-A CONTRIBUTING.md file is included in the repository, providing detailed instructions for contributing to the project.
-It covers:
+# Contributing to Final Project

-How to set up the development environment.
+Thank you for considering contributing to this project.
+Please follow these steps:

-How to create a new feature or fix a bug.
+- Fork the repository.
-How to submit a pull request and follow the coding guidelines.
+- Clone it to your local system.
-Best practices for writing clear commit messages.
+- Create a new branch for changes.
-This file encourages contributors to maintain a high-quality codebase and follow the correct development workflow.
+- Submit a pull request.